naderelhadedy/AUdacity-webPro-P1/README.md

 To see the styling file, open `css/styles.css` .

 To see the content file or view the project, open `index.html` .

+### Run Time Environment

+You can do the following to view project tricks:

+- Scroll section by section
+- Scroll and wait 3 seconds
+- Click on links on navigation menu
+- Go down and click on scroll-to-top button
+- Minimize the screen to view the responsive navigation menu